sezermehmed/MaskTrackingForTurkey/README.md

 # MaskTrackingForTurkey
-Program gives mask for people located in Turkey.
-It Checks ID information from official channel of government.
-Then it gives one mask for one time.
-(For COVID-19 Pandemic)
+Program checks Turkish ID Number, if ID is valid in official, then it says "{UserName} mask is given" ".

 I did this project by watching following video https://www.youtube.com/watch?v=2EkMrrX9sYY   (Turkish Language)

 Thanks to the instructor, this project made me understanding of OOP and a little bit SOLID, better.

-Program can check Turkish ID informations, and if they are true, output will be " {UserName} mask is given" if not "No mask.."

 This project can be improved more.

 Originall one is   => https://github.com/engindemirog/csharp_youtube